--gain experience in basics such as stretching canvas, priming safe use of solvents, primers and varnishes.
+- Gain experience in essentials such as stretching canvas, priming safe use of solvents, primers and varnishes.

--have the benefit of the differing viewpoints of 5 tutors in order to discuss their work in depth.
+- Have the benefit of the differing viewpoints of 3 tutors in order to discuss their work in depth.

--have 4 mini crits, one at the end of each project to give and gain feedback on their work.
-There will be a final one day crit /appraisal of all the work completed on the Course.
+- Have 3 mini crits, one at the end of each project term to give and gain feedback on their work.

 Please note that there is no parking available for course participants however there is a loading bay if required.
 The classes are normally held in our first floor learning space, accessed via stairs only.
 If this would prevent you from attending, please contact us in advance so that we can discuss individual requirements.